 The Shadow-side of IoT

-In a 2016 report released by the Department of Defense, Chief Information Officer Dana Deasy identified that both the rapidly proliferating number of IoT-enabled devices and the limited processing-power within these devices for running firewalls and anti-malware present quantitative and quantitatively different security vulnerabilities that current security policies fail to address.
-Not only does the sheer number of connected devices enlarge the “surface-area” of attack vulnerability, it also introduces more complexity via the variety of participants and the directions of potential network attacks.
-Additionally, the proliferation of IoT-capable devices necessitates supervision the device’s exposure to risk along its entire supply chain.
+In a 2016 report released by the Department of Defense, Chief Information Officer Dana Deasy identified that both the rapidly proliferating number of IoT-enabled devices and the limited processing power within these devices for running firewalls and anti-malware present quantitative and quantitatively different security vulnerabilities that current security policies fail to address.
+Not only does the sheer number of connected devices enlarge the “surface-area” of attack vulnerability, but it also introduces more complexity via the variety of participants and the directions of potential network attacks.
+Additionally, the proliferation of IoT-capable devices necessitates supervision of the device’s exposure to risk along its entire supply chain.
 As best exemplified by the Chinese company, Hangzhou Xiongmai Technology, devices may be compromised – both unintentionally and maliciously – with the introduction of “back-doors” at various points in the manufacturing and distribution chain.
-Further, the ubiquity of IoT-embedded devices for supply-chain applications introduces risk that must be managed not only for one’s own organization, but also throughout one’s manufacturing-supply base.
+Further, the ubiquity of IoT-embedded devices for supply-chain applications introduces the risk that must be managed not only for one’s own organization but also throughout one’s manufacturing supply base.

-With the proliferation of both cloud-based platforms and IoT-enabled devices, stablished information and cyber security policies must now consider the rapidly-evolving nature of Internet- and intranet-connected devices in new ways.
-First, there is a need to classify risks inherent in IoT-devices themselves.
+With the proliferation of both cloud-based platforms and IoT-enabled devices, established information and cyber security policies must now consider the rapidly evolving nature of the Internet- and intranet-connected devices in new ways.
+First, there is a need to classify risks inherent in IoT devices themselves.
 Second, there is a need to identify risks inherent in how these technologies are used.
 Recently, in response to an unintentional release of classified information regarding the location of hidden military bases, the DoD issued a temporary ban on all GPS-enabled devices and applications in operational areas.
 Meanwhile, they are developing new decision-support guidance and training to support geolocation risk management.
 As exemplified by this incident, an unforeseen risk of IoT-enabled technologies emerged, not so much from the GPS-enabled fitness-tracking technologies themselves, although GPS is notoriously vulnerable to cyber-attack.
 Instead, it emerged from the aggregation and visualization of vendor-acquired, seemingly innocuous user data.

 There is a natural trade-off between government regulation and the “free market” of capitalism.
-Bureaucratic polices tend to ossify adaptive networks into monolithic structures that, once in place, are slow to shift and neigh-impossible to remove.
-However, these polices serve an essential role in supporting state’s ability to provide for its people the protection of a national defense.
+Bureaucratic policies tend to ossify adaptive networks into monolithic structures that, once in place, are slow to shift and neigh-impossible to remove.
+However, these policies serve an essential role in supporting the state’s ability to provide for its people the protection of national defence.
 On one hand, we find that government regulations hinder innovation by providing bailouts to struggling industries; on the other, we find in continuous innovation an innately destructive tendency whereby new industries are born from the ashes of old.
-Yet, the reach of its national defense is a direct reflection of a country’s economic growth via the mechanism of innovation (Eccles, 1997).
-In considering the purpose and function of nationally-led IoT-specific laws, polices, strategies and guidance, we must not only understand, but anticipate existing and future trade-offs between individual liberty, free-market competition, and national security.
+Yet, the reach of its national defence is a direct reflection of a country’s economic growth via the mechanism of innovation (Eccles, 1997).
+In considering the purpose and function of nationally led IoT-specific laws, policies, strategies, and guidance, we must not only understand, but anticipate existing and future trade-offs between individual liberty, free-market competition, and national security.

-Policy and design can, indeed must, work together in this climate of continuous technological change.
-Particularly for the US Defense Department, which approaches modernization via “rapid acquisition” of commercial-off-the-shelf technologies, the need to for clearly-defined procurement standards for IoT devices is as essential as the need to clearly define data ownership within licensing agreements (i.e. it’s vital).
-In fact, by defining, then establishing these security standards as mandatory-minimum criteria within the Federal Acquisition Regulation (FAR), the DoD would help focus the competitive space of commercial-IoT innovation by initiating a specific demand for the wide-spread adoption of both general and IoT-specific information-security standards and best-practices.
-As a potentially powerful consumer of sensing and IoT-enabled devices for defense applications, the defense industry can create a demand that will enforce commercial industry-standards along its entire supply-manufacturing-logistics chain.
+Policy and design can indeed, work together in this climate of continuous technological change.
+Particularly for the US Defense Department, which approaches modernization via “rapid acquisition” of commercial-off-the-shelf technologies, the need for clearly defined procurement standards for IoT devices is as essential as the need to clearly define data ownership within licensing agreements (i.e. it’s vital).
+In fact, by defining, then establishing these security standards as mandatory-minimum criteria within the Federal Acquisition Regulation (FAR), the DoD would help focus the competitive space of commercial-IoT innovation by initiating a specific demand for the widespread adoption of both general and IoT-specific information-security standards and best-practices.
+As a potentially powerful consumer of sensing and IoT-enabled devices for defence applications, the defence industry can create a demand that will enforce commercial industry standards along its entire supply-manufacturing logistics chain.